- Truth is a mental grasp of what is, but that might imply either discovery or creation.

 “A man once said to Muhammad, ‘O Messenger of God, permit me to become a Eunuch.’
 He said, ‘That person is not of me who maketh another a eunuch, or becometh so himself; because the manner in which my followers become eunuchs is by fasting and abstinence.’
 The man said, ‘Permit me to retire from society, and to abandon the delights of the world.’
 He said, ‘The retirement that becometh my followers is to live in the world and yet to sit in the corner of a mosque in expectation of prayers.’”

 I have frequently addressed authority’s Achilles’ heal: its inability to resolve conflict within its mode of warrant (see “The Fragility of Religious Authority”).
 Does this weakness condemn authority as a justification for moral truth?
 Does it reduce religious authority to the same level as the various coherence justifications previously discussed: convicted of failing to do precisely what any workable moral system must do: resolve moral disagreement?
 I would argue that authority’s failure is far greater.
 Whereas coherentist moral systems (even those that purport to be correspondence) may champion the individual’s or culture’s right to moral exclusivity, they also draw limits to that power based on their mode of warrant.
 In a coherentist schema, one culture can find no moral justification for imposing its values on another just as no individual can (that they do is inevitably viewed as a moral failing by adherents, who inconsistently then condemn the use of power to settle disagreements as immoral, but, of course, nothing is immoral unless the individual or authority deems it so).Absolutist moral systems recognize no such restraint in imposing moral responsibility on those who feel no trust in the authority that warrants it.
 The Protestant Reformation demonstrates the desperate issue for advocates of authority, who champion a universally binding moral system that depends for its warrant on the willing assent and trust of its affiliates.
 What happens if I refuse to accept your moral authority?
 You argue your morality is binding on me, but I reject your claim.
 In the Reformation, I would have clung to another authority.
 Perhaps you proclaim the truth of Menno Simons and the goodness of his Mennonite doctrines.
 But I embrace the truth of the Christodelphians and so reject your authority.
 What happens next?
 To whom or to what do you appeal?
 And in my rejection, what can I say to defend my own choice or to resist yours?
 How can our competing authorities be judged?
 What could you say or do to have me switch my loyalty?
 Since authority is built not on logical appeal but on allegiance and trust, what argument could shake mine or yours?
-None could, for all such appeals are at their center built on rational argumentation (see “Authority, Trust, and Knowledge”).
+None could, for all such appeals are at their center built on rational argumentation (see “Authority, Trust, and Knowledge“).
 Perhaps my attachment is, as Hume argued, a sentimental one.
 So what are the grounds for a reversal of sentiment?
 The Reformation’s ten generations of bloodletting taught us that moral systems based on absolute authority suffer from a peculiar disease: they require universal moral assent yet provide no means of resolving challenge within their own mode of justification.
 Put into other words, they make claims about my reality that they cannot defend from my objections.
-Worse, the presence of dissent may prove corrosive, for it could lead to a diminishment of trust in disputants that degrades each authority’s power, particularly if, as in the Reformation, competing authorities are seen as equally trustworthy.
+Worse, the presence of dissent must prove corrosive, for it leads to a diminishment of trust in disputants that degrades each authority’s power, particularly if, as in the Reformation, competing authorities are seen as equally trustworthy.
 Repeated ad nauseum, such competition ultimately cast all authority into disrepute and led to a desperate search for alternative justifications for both truth and goodness (see “Premodern Authority“).
 Moral theory has yet to recover from these realizations.

 Such questions threaten to cloud the lens of reason.
 We can reject as hopelessly ephemeral the line of thinking that equates the good with some intuited perfection, a train of thinking that stretches from Plato through Jung.
 If goodness really is an insight, a gauzy memory, a pantheist notion, a degraded apotheosis, a Romantic inner eye, an emanation of the infinite, or any of a thousand theories of quasi-religious revelationism, it is as ineffable in terms of warrant as any spiritual conversion experience and as incommunicable.
 We can seek no universalism in a pantheist intimation of immortality.
 Such misty stuff is incapable of being warranted rationally and thus it must fail to resolve disagreement and in practice would prove indistinguishable from the virtual circle and the problems of authority (see “Belief in the Public Square“).
 We are thus thrust back to other rational convictions less elevated but more supportable.
 If, as seems indubitable, experience is variable enough to produce subjectivity as a necessity of human existence, we must consider our success at communicating and defending a chosen view of it as produced by some other common source.
 But if experiences are too variable to justify a common perspective, and if intuitions too foggy to support a moral system, what is left?
 I would argue that our ability to communicate with other persons argues for something that grants a degree of universality.
 And that something is our reasoning.
 We find proof of the centrality of reason to our efforts to distill experience in the denotative meanings we establish in language usage and the patterns of grammar that govern their use.
 We see a communication system that grew organically out of human experience without the blessings of authority to give it shape and meaning.
 As idiosyncratic as experience itself, language still manages to communicate the gross substance of our experiences as well as the finest tunings of our reason.
 Contrary to the implications of postmodernism, connotation and contextualization have not destroyed denotation.
 Words cannot mean whatever the speaker wishes if she wishes to make herself understood, and her success in that endeavor is proof that the comprehension of experience that we communicate through language is dependent not on the experience but on the reasoning capacity of our listener.
 The subjectivity of experience and the limits of perception may deny our claims to objectivity just as they refute our desire for true empathy (see “Empathy: A Moral Hazard“), but our ability to make ourselves understood attests to a strong intersubjectivity reliant on reasoning.
 That becomes the lens through which we may appeal to reason as a filter of experience in producing and defending our truth claims to ourselves and to others.